glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 ???

 formatted.
+I've changed the table alases here just to conserve space on the slide

 So it's what we expect.

 But what if we start changing things.